danthegoodman1/quick-convex/README.md

 In practice, FIFO queues are often a cleaner and more performant alternative to creating many `maxParallelism: 1` workpools (one per ordering domain).
 With Quick FIFO, use `queueId` as the domain key (for example `userId`, `accountId`, or `aggregateId`), and each domain stays ordered while different domains can still process in parallel.

+## Compare to Convex Workpools

+Quick is heavily inspired by Convex Workpools and the QuiCK paper.
+Workpools are excellent and production-proven, and this component builds on many of the same ideas.

+### Workpools strengths

+- Slightly lighter weight runtime model.
+- Officially maintained by the Convex team.
+- Operationally simpler in many common setups.

+### Workpools edge case to be aware of

+- In some bursty scale-up patterns (idle `0` to many scheduled items), contention can appear around work claiming.
+- Sometimes work can stall when strange crashes happen, causing an up to 30 minute recovery time for a workpool.

+### Quick strengths

+- Multiple ordering modes, especially strict per-domain FIFO via `queueId`.
+- FIFO is much easier to model than emulating ordering via many `maxParallelism: 1` pools.
+- Faster ramp from idle to heavy load in contention-prone bursts.
+- Lower contention during scale-up in those same bursty scenarios.

+### Tradeoff to keep in mind

+- Quick is a bit heavier per unit work when load is low or not amortized (more queue-management actions/mutations around each job).

 ## Example

 See `/Users/dangoodman/code/quick-convex/example/convex/example.ts` for end-to-end usage with `Quick`.